pkardas/notes/books/ddia.md

 Two-phase locking is an algorithm for achieving atomic transaction commit across multiple nodes (all commit or all abort).
 2 phases:

-- the coordinator begins phase 1 - it send prepare to to each of the nodes, asking whether they are able to commit
+- the coordinator begins phase 1 - it sends prepare to each of the nodes, asking whether they are able to commit
 - the coordinator tracks the responses from the participants, if all say yes - the coordinator sends out a commit request, if any of the participant say no - the coordinator sends an abort request to all nodes